MightyCall Mobile MightyCall Mobile AppGoogle Play

 Your phone is not properly plugged in

-One of the benefits of landlines is that they have wires, making it so they do not need to rely on signal to make calls.
+One of the benefits of landlines is that they have wires, making it so they do not need to rely on a signal to make calls.
 However, this is also a negative: after all, a landline phone can still have phone calls randomly end if everything is not plugged in correctly.

 Make sure everything is plugged in; if you have had the phone for a really long time (some folks may have had the same landline phone for decades), make sure no wires are frayed.